hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 "no".)

-if we were to want our meta-model to be capable of making this modeling distinction (and we are likely to do), then (probably) either we again allow the meta-model to model a required flag, *or* (if "flag" has become too overloaded a term) for such a case we would model the association as a required "enumeration"..
+if we were to want our meta-model to be capable of making this modeling distinction (and we likely do), then (probably) either we again allow the meta-model to model a flag as being required, *or* (if "flag" has become too overloaded a term) for such a case we would model the association as a required "binary enumeration"..